Stiff self-interacting string near QCD deconfinement point: Abstract

 \section{Abstract}

-We investigate the implications of Nambu-Goto (NG), L\"uscher-Weisz (LW) and Polyakov-Kleinert (PK) string actions for the Casimir energy and the width of the quantum delocalization of the string at two loop order.
-We focus our numerical study on the 4-dim pure $SU(3)$ Yang-Mills lattice gauge theory at two temperature scales near the deconfinement point.
-The region under scrutiny is the long and the intermediate source separation distance before the string breaks in full QCD.
-The numerical data corresponding to the quark-antiquark ($Q\bar{Q}$) potential and the width profile of the color tube are found to match the leading order free string predictions at the temperature near the end of QCD plateau.
-However, at a temperature closer to the critical point, we found that the next to leading order (NLO) contributions of the self-interacting (NG) string, boundary terms in (LW) string action in addition to the term proportional to the extrinsic curvature in (PK) string action to yield a static potential and broadening profile that is in a good agreement with the lattice data at the intermediate and long distances scales.
-The string's self-interactions account for the suppressed broadening of the width and the geometrical features along the string profile in the intermediate distance.
+We compare the predictions of Nambu-Goto effective string model at two loop-order for the Casimir energy and the width of the quantum delocalization of the string to the corresponding quark-antiquark potential and width profile of the color tube in pure $SU(3)$ Yang-Mills LGT at 4-dimensions near the deconfinement point.
+Minor corrections are returned, when considering NLO terms for both the $Q\bar{Q}$ potential and broadening of the color tube, at the temperature $T/T_c=0.8$.
+At a closer temperature to the critical point $T/T_{c}=0.9$, we found that the NLO contributions, from the expansion of the Nambu-Goto string, have a significant effect in improving the match to lattice data in the intermediate distances scales--before the string breaks in full QCD.